RodolfovMoreira/RodolfovMoreira/README.md

 I'm a curious person who's always willing to discover and learn new technologies, people, cultures 💡. <br />
 I feel incredible when working with new technologies and build stuff with them ✨

-I'm currently into Web Development 🕸️ and working on my cloud skills 🤓.
+I'm currently into Web Development 🕸️ and working on my backend skills 🤓.

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with Javascript, React and related libraries.
+- 🛠 &nbsp; I’m currently working with Javascript and Node, mainly with React and related libraries.
 - 🚀 &nbsp; I’m currently focusing on Front End Development.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/RodolfovMoreira).
 - 📫 &nbsp; How to reach me: rodolfomoreira1994@gmail.com